Sunday School Lessons

 • God allowed my wife to have cancer.
 At the time it was hard to say that all things work together for good… however, now that we look back we can see:

-Fir the first time in all the years she was saved, she began to share the Gospel with other women there at the Markey Cancer Center.
+For the first time in all the years she had been saved, she began to share the Gospel with other women there at the Markey Cancer Center.
 She was able to lead many women to the Lord who were in the same circumstances she was in, yet without hope.
 Afterwards she started teaching in Sunday School, helping is different ministries, teaching in a Christian school; the list goes on.
 God was able to take a bad situation and use it for His glory; making something great out of it.

 Genesis 39:2 And the LORD was with Joseph, and he was a prosperous man; and he was in the house of his master the Egyptian.